 Gina joined Watsi on September 19th, 2016.
-Six years ago, Gina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gina's most recent donation supported Nu, a devout 57-year-old mother and small-scale farmer from Thailand, to fund lens replacement surgery so she can see clearly again.
+Seven years ago, Gina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gina's most recent donation supported Khin, a young woman from Thailand, to fund an MRI to inform her treatment plan.

 Gina has funded healthcare for 137 patients in 16 countries.